How GrandPad makes communicating easier for the elderly

 Isaac Lien had trouble communicating with his grandmother as she got older.
 She had difficulting using smartphones, which were designed for people who grew up with them.
 She found them complicated, and the interfaces were confusing.

 Today, the GrandPad is a purpose-built tablet for seniors over 75 years old.
-It’s something people can use to communicate with each other remotely and so has been a lifesaver for families dealing with lockdowns and social distancing.
+It’s something people can use to communicate with each other remotely and has been a lifesaver for families dealing with lockdowns and social distancing.
 The elderly can also use it for telehealth appointments with doctors, communicating about their needs at a time when physical appointments are difficult.

 More than a million seniors are currently using the GrandPad to connect with families, friends, and caregivers in 110 countries around the world.
-And it’s being used in clinical practice to ensure care in health care settings.
+And it’s being used in clinical practice to ensure quality of care.

 Isaac Lien is head of innovation of the company, and Scott Lien is the CEO.
-Isaac Lien’s grandmother still uses the GrandPad.
+Isaac’s grandmother still uses the GrandPad.
 The hope is to eventually break down all major technology barriers for seniors and individuals with physical or cognitive limitations.
 My own 87-year-old mother could benefit from something like this, but since she has dementia, she needs help from a staffer in a nursing home to make Facetime calls.

 Isaac Lien said people under 75 could also enjoy an easy-to-use device, although they generally don’t have as much trouble adapting to regular smartphones.
 But those who are older face huge challenges with things like accessing Wi-Fi networks and learning how to use complex devices.
 Touchscreens aren’t a familiar interface, and sometimes it’s too hard to see the small buttons or print on an interface screen.